nv-legate/legate.numpy/README.md

 conda install -c nvidia -c conda-forge -c legate cunumeric
 ```

-Once installed, you can verify intallation by running one of the examples
+Once installed, you can verify the installation by running one of the examples
-from the cunumeric repository, for instance
+from the cuNumeric repository, for instance:

 ```
 $ legate examples/black_scholes.py